-The boat is equipped with permanent sleeping accommodations and permanent cooking and sanitary facilities;
+- The boat is equipped with permanent sleeping, cooking and sanitary facilities;

 As an added benefit the liquor license act states that if your boat is deemed a private place and the boat is secured to a dock or land to which the public is not ordinarily invited or permitted, then the dock or land is also considered to be a private place.